WICG/historical-paymentrequest/explainer.md

 `AuthFailure`

-`InadequateAccountBalance`

 ### Shipping

 Physical good transactions are the majority of e-commerce transactions on the mobile web.
 Merchants need a way to pass different shipping options into the paymentRequest.
 These options may be address-dependent, so if a user selects or adds a new address in the middle of a request, the merchant may need to update shipping options and prices.

-Shipping options and address selection is handled by the UA.
-The payment instrument has no notion of where the thing being purchased is shipped to.
+Shipping options and address selection/input is handled by the User-Agent.
+The payment instrument is not privy to shipping information.

 ```js
 var shippingOptions = [